Hodgkin lymphoma: Prognosis

 Other studies have reported the following to be the most important adverse prognostic factors: mixed-cellularity or lymphocyte-depleted histologies, male sex, large number of involved nodal sites, advanced stage, age of 40 years or more, the presence of B symptoms, high erythrocyte sedimentation rate, and bulky disease (widening of the mediastinum by more than one third, or the presence of a nodal mass measuring more than 10 cm in any dimension.)

-More recently, the use of positron emission tomography (PET) early after commencing chemotherapy has demonstrated to have powerful prognostic ability.
+The use of positron emission tomography (PET) early after commencing chemotherapy has demonstrated to have powerful prognostic ability.
 This enables assessment of an individual's response to chemotherapy as the PET activity switches off rapidly in people who are responding.
 In this study, after two cycles of ABVD chemotherapy, 83% of people were free of disease at 3 years if they had a negative PET versus only 28% in those with positive PET scans.
 This prognostic method improves on FFP estimates based on the seven conventional factors.
 Several trials are underway to see if PET-based risk adapted response can be used to improve a person's outcomes by changing chemotherapy early in people who are not responding.